simoncoudeville/artevelde-wijs/README.md

-webdesign-in-the-browser
+Frontend/Design Workflow at Wijs
 ========================

-My presantation about our frontend design workflow at Wijs.
+My presantation about the frontend design workflow at Wijs.
 Made with <a href="https://github.com/hakimel/reveal.js/">reveal.js</a>.